Guide for Authors

 Correspondence

-All correspondence about your manuscript should be emailed to the editorial office at rals@scu.ac.ir.
+All correspondence about your manuscript should be emailed to the editorial office at rals@scu.ac.ir and/or Mashhadi.scu@gmail.com.
 You may also call the Journal’s office on Sundays and Mondays at 10:00 to 13:00 and find out about the status of your paper submitted to the journal.
 The designated corresponding author should communicate with the editorial office on behalf of all authors during the review process.
 The corresponding author is expected to coordinate with co-authors as necessary.

 Plagiarism Check

 Authors submitting a paper do so on the understanding that the manuscript has been read and approved by all authors and that all authors agree on the submission of the manuscript to the Journal.
 The corresponding author should carefully check that all those whose works contributed to the paper are acknowledged as contributing authors.
 ALL named authors must have made an active contribution to the analysis and interpretation of the data and/or the drafting of the paper and ALL must have critically reviewed its content and have approved the final version submitted for publication.
+Authors are responsible for the accuracy of the manuscript content.
+They should also sign an agreement form confirming their contribution in writing the manuscript.
+Papers are only considered for publication once consent is given by all contributing authors.
+(Authorship Form)

 Conflict of Interest and Source of Funding

 Authors are required to disclose any possible conflict of interest.
 These include financial issues (for example patent, ownership, stock ownership, consultancies, speaker's fee).
 Author’s conflict of interest (or information specifying the absence of conflicts of interest) will be published under a separate heading entitled ‘Conflict of Interests’.
+(Conflict of Interests Form)

 Reversion of rights